Paris police officer killed and another wounded in Champs-Elysees shooting

 "What can you say?"
 Trump said.
 "It just never ends."

-Meanwhile, dozens of police officers descended on the street and began chasing pedestrians away.
+Meanwhile, as France's elite anti-terrorism took control of the crime scene dozens of police officers kept the curious away.

 "The area is dangerous because of shooting," a police officer yelled at reporters in English.
 "You have to stay back."